ugr-sail/sinergym/README.md

 $ git clone https://github.com/jajimer/energym.git
 ```

+## Docker container

-We include a Dockerfile for installing all dependencies and setting up the image for running energym.
-If you prefer installing it manually, follow the steps below.
+We include a **Dockerfile** for installing all dependencies and setting up the image for running energym.
+If you use [Visual Studio Code](https://code.visualstudio.com/), by simply opening the root directory and clicking on the pop-up button "_Reopen in container_", dependencies will be installed automatically and you will be able to run energym in an isolated environment.

+However, if you prefer installing it manually, follow the steps below.

 ### 1. Install Energy Plus 8.6.0